deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 No.

-Firstly, chatmail is fully interoperable with other e-mail servers and uses a simple and secure interoperability model, doing away with spam-checking and superflous rate-limits, and allowing automated anonymous open sign-up without asking any private data.
+Firstly, chatmail is fully interoperable with other e-mail servers, doing away with spam-checking and superflous rate-limits, and allowing automated anonymous open sign-up without asking any private data.